 GDPR Data Breach Notification: What You Need to Know as a Data Controller

 THIS BLOG POST IS NOT LEGAL ADVICE.
-Handling a data breach requires a careful assessment of the circumstances of each incident, and these recommendations cannot be considered alone nor as legal advice We recommend seeking professional legal advice from competent privacy counsel as soon as you suspect you may have a security incident which could constitute a data breach.
+Handling a data breach requires a careful assessment of the circumstances of each incident, and these recommendations cannot be considered alone nor as legal advice.
+We recommend seeking professional legal advice from competent privacy counsel as soon as you suspect you may have a security incident which could constitute a data breach.
 To request legal assistance with your compliance program, please contact VeraSafe today.

 In the event of a personal data breach, the EU General Data Protection Regulation (“GDPR”) sometimes requires a data controller to notify the appropriate supervisory authority (“SA”) and affected individuals.
 Under the GDPR, a data controller is the main decision maker, the one who determines if, how and why personal data should be processed.
 By contrast, processors act on behalf of, and only on the instructions of, the relevant controller.